dewitt4/Cloud-Custodain/docs/source/policy/filters.rst

      - name: ebs-unmark-attached-deletion
        resource: ebs
        comments: |
-         Unmark any attached ebs volumes that were scheduled for deletion if they are now attached
+         Unmark any attached EBS volumes that were scheduled for deletion if they are now attached
        filters:
          - type: value                     ─┐ The value of the key from the describe
            key: "Attachments[0].Device"     ├▶EBS call
            value: not-null                 ─┘
          - "tag:maid_status": not-null     ─▶ This filter
        actions:
          - unmark

 `EventFilter`
-  Filter against a cloudwatch event json associated to a resource type
+  Filter against a CloudWatch event JSON associated to a resource type

   .. code-block:: yaml

      - name: no-ec2-public-ips
        resource: ec2
        mode: